Case Study #1

 Why It Mattered

 The business was not deciding between good and bad backup software.
-It was relying on assumptions that would have failed under pressure.
+It was relying on backup status as if it proved recovery capability.

-If a real outage or ransomware event had forced recovery first, the business would have discovered the missing data and restore problems when downtime was already costing time and money.
+If a real outage or ransomware event had forced the first restore test, the owner would have discovered missing data, permissions problems, and unclear steps while downtime was already costing time and money.

 Outcome

-That changed the conversation from hoping the backup job was enough to knowing what recovery would actually require.
+That changed the conversation from hoping the backup job was enough to knowing what recovery would actually require before the next failure.

 What To Check